SharedCode/sop/README.md

 	// Create the B-Tree (store) instance.
 ValueDataSize can be SmallData or MediumData in this case.
 	// Let's choose MediumData as the person record can get set with medium sized data, that storing it in
-	// separate segment than the Btree node could be beneficial or more optimal per I/O. so := sop.ConfigureStore("persondb", false, nodeSlotLength, "", sop.MediumData) b3, err := in_red_ck.NewBtree[PersonKey, Person](ctx, so, trans)
+	// separate segment than the Btree node could be beneficial or more optimal per I/O than storing it
+	// in the node itself(as in SmallData case). so := sop.ConfigureStore("persondb", false, nodeSlotLength, "", sop.MediumData)
+	b3, err := in_red_ck.NewBtree[PersonKey, Person](ctx, so, trans)